irvin/taipei/README.md

 **[Taipei MRT](http://english.metro.taipei)** should be your first choice.

-**Uber** is also available in Taipei.

 ### Taxi

 You can flag down a taxi from the street.
-Starts at NT$70-90, but in some tourist sites, the price will be a little bit higher.
+Starts at NT$70-90, but in some tourist sites away from central Taipei (eg., Jiufen), the price will be a little bit higher.

+**Uber** is also available in Taipei and convenience for foreign users.

 ### MRT and Buses